DomingosDeveloper/libraryDev/README.md

   <h2> Connecting to MongoDB </h2>
     <h3> Be sure ur .env is configured to pass his values as PORT, URL, PW and User to Configuration function.</h3>
   <h2> Depedencies </h2>
-  <h3> Dont forget to install all dependecies typing npm install on terminal.</h3>
+  <h3> Dont forget to install all dependecies inside backend and frontend, typing npm install on each terminal.</h3>
 </div>

 <div>